botraunak/Sem-8-Web-Technology-Practicals/README.md

     - b.
 Complex performs arithmetic for complex numbers.
 Use instance variables: real and imaginary for storing complex numbers.
 Simulate addition, subtraction, multiplication of complex numbers.
 Introduce `this` keyword.
 3. Implement an `abstract` Class Stack with methods push, pop, display for two classes: `StaticStack` and `DynamicStack`.
 StaticStack uses one dimensional integer array to store numbers and DynamicStack uses an integer `ArrayList` to store.
 4. Create a base class called `Shape`.
 It should containt 2 methods `getcoord()` and `showcorrd()` to accept X and Y coordinates and to display the same respectively.
 Create a subclass called Rect. it should also contain a method to display the length and breadth of the rectangle called `showCorrd()`.
 In main method, execute `showCorrd()` method of Rect class by applying the dynamic method dispatch concept.

+## JDBC
+To Run JDBC codes I have included the mysql connector which would be required to run JDBC codes.
+Also You'll find the sql file required to create the neccessary database for the program
+- Compile: `javac JDBCDemo.java`
+- Run: `java -cp mysql-connector-java-5.1.25.jar:.
+JDBCDemo`
+Below are the listed programs in course.
+1. Create Student and Results Database and perform the following using JDBC programs
+    - a.
+Find total number of students
+    - b.
+Print average marks for each subject
+    - c.
+Find the name of student getting highest marks
+    - d.
+Find no of students getting first, second and third division
+    - e.
+Find subject wise toppers.
+    - f.
+Find average marks.
+    - g.
+Find the student getting second highest marks.